-The solution for many organisation that need to speed up whilst reducing outages can be Agile, DevOps, Cloud, automation, "as a Service" etc. However, you cannot just deploy some Cloud or DevOps solutions and expect that the solution lifestyle and outage pattern will be at par with Amazon or Netflix etc;
+The solution for many organization that need to speed up whilst reducing outages can be Agile, DevOps, Cloud, automation, “as a Service,” etc. However, you cannot just deploy some Cloud or DevOps solutions and expect that the solution lifestyle and outage pattern will be at par with Amazon or Netflix, etc;

 For one Cloud, Agile and DevOps are not solutions; they are an approach, an philosophy related to people, process, tools and technologies.
-Secondly, each organisation is different and the pace and sequence of change will impact the speed of transformation.
-Assuming an Organisation is at Level 1 it cannot simply jump to 5 - a transformation journey is needed.
-And lastly the only constant is change, so each transformation journey must itself adapt new approaches and tools..
+Secondly, each organization is different and the pace and sequence of change will impact the speed of transformation.
+Assuming an organization is at Level 1 it cannot simply jump to 5—a transformation journey is needed.
+And lastly the only constant is change, so each transformation journey must itself adapt new approaches and tools.

 Thanks for Reading.

 About the Author: Gunnar Menzel has been an IT professional for over 25 years and is VP and Chief Architect Officer for Capgemini’s Cloud Infrastructure Business.
-According to Richtopia Gunnar is one of the Top 50 most influential Information Technology Officer.
-His main focus is business - enabling technology transformation & innovation.
+According to Richtopia Gunnar is one of the Top 50 most influential Information Technology Officers.
+His main focus is business-enabling technology transformation and innovation.